niktaghanei/differential-gene-expression-analysis/README.md

 # Experimental conditions:
 - Infected vs Uninfected
 - Treated with Dillapiole vs Vehicle control

-This results in four experimental groups (n=5 per group):
+This gives a total of four experimental groups (n=5 per group):
 - Uninfected + Vehicle
 - Uninfected + Dillapiole
 - Infected + Vehicle
 - Infected + Dillapiole

 # Methods (Overview)
-A raw count matrix was generated from the dataset and used as input for differential expression analysis using the DESeq2 package in R.
+A raw count matrix was created from the dataset and used as input for differential expression analysis using the DESeq2 package in R.
-Gene identifiers were retained while sample name columns were excluded to meet DESeq2 input requirements.
+Gene identifiers were kept while sample name columns were removed to conform to the DESeq2 input format.

-A metadata table was manually constructed containing experimental information for each sample.
+A metadata table was manually constructed with experimental information for each sample.
-Column names of the count matrix were matched to row names of the metadata to ensure consistency.
+The column names of the count matrix were matched to row names of the metadata to ensure consistency.

 Reference levels were defined as:
 - Uninfected for infection status
 - Vehicle for treatment condition

 This allowed all other conditions to be interpreted relative to the baseline (no infection, no treatment).
 Lowly expressed genes were filtered out by removing genes with fewer than 10 total counts across all samples.
 Differential expression analysis was performed using DESeq2, followed by variance stabilizing transformation (VST) for downstream visualization and exploratory analysis.

 # Plot analysis
 1. **Scatter plot**

 The dispersion plot shows the expected strong negative relationship between mean normalized counts and dispersion estimates, which is characteristic of well-behaved RNA-seq data under the negative binomial model.
-Genes with low mean expression (left side of the plot) exhibit high dispersion (overdispersion), resulting in greater scatter of the gene-wise estimates (black points).
-As mean expression increases (moving right), dispersion decreases markedly, reflecting lower relative variability in highly expressed genes.
-The fitted dispersion trend (red line) captures this relationship well, passing centrally through the cloud of points across the entire expression range.
-Final shrunk dispersion estimates (blue points) closely follow the fitted trend, indicating appropriate and effective shrinkage, particularly beneficial for low-count genes where raw estimates are noisy.
-No severe dispersion outliers are apparent, suggesting the absence of major technical artifacts, contamination, or genes with unexplained extreme variability.
-Overall, the dispersion estimation appears reliable, supporting confidence in the subsequent differential expression results (p-values and log2 fold changes).
+The genes with low mean expression levels (left side of the graph) show high dispersion, leading to high scatter of gene-specific estimates (black dots).
+With increasing mean expression levels, the dispersion reduces significantly, indicating low relative variability for highly expressed genes.
+The fitted dispersion curve (red line) captures this pattern well, passing through the middle of the cloud of points across the entire expression range.
+The final shrunk dispersion estimates (blue dots) lie very close to the fitted curve, indicating proper and effective shrinkage.
+This is especially helpful for low-count genes, for which the raw estimates are noisy.
+There do not appear to be any serious dispersion outliers, indicating the absence of significant technical artifacts, contamination, or genes with unexplained extreme variability.
+The dispersion estimation procedure appears to be trustworthy, and this helps build confidence in the subsequent differential expression analysis, such as p-values and log2 fold changes.

 ![Scatter plot](plots/dispersion_plot.png)

 2. **PCA plot**
-PC1 and PC2 explain **53%** and **27%** of the total variance, respectively.
-Together, PC1 and PC2 capture **~80%** of the variation in the dataset, providing a highly representative 2D summary of the data.
+PC1 and PC2 explain 53% and 27% of the total variance, respectively.
+PC1 and PC2 together explain ~80% of the total variance, providing a highly representative 2D summary of the data.